 A healthy built environment doesn’t just happen.
 It’s intentional, planned.
 And it takes ongoing, coordinated community efforts that involve civic leaders, area organizations, businesses and residents.

 We at The Greater Clark Foundation are committed to being a part of growing a healthier built community in Clark County, Kentucky.
 Here are the built environment projects in which we are currently engaged:

-- Project 1107– This ambitious and imaginative community undertaking will turn the 30 acres on which the Clark Regional Medical Center was formerly located in Winchester, Ky. into an iconic public space.
-It will establish a legacy of well-being in Clark County.
-Learn more and watch videos of the design concept by clicking here.
+- Legacy Grove Park– This ambitious community undertaking will turn the 30 acres on which the Clark Regional Medical Center was formerly located in Winchester, Ky. into an imaginative public park.

 - Bike/Walk Projects

 The Winchester Alley Tour (WAT) is an eight mile trail through the city’s historic and beautiful alleys.
 One of the first urban alleyway trails in Kentucky, it takes walkers and bicyclists through downtown Winchester, as well as the College Park and Community Park neighborhoods.
 The alleys are safe and low-speed pathways, providing safe and fun recreational opportunities for families and individuals.
 Sites of interest along the WAT include the Bluegrass Heritage Museum and Depot Street.

 Access the routes by clicking here.